danbev/learning-quantum-computing/README.md

 circuit.addGate(Gate.h, 0, 0).circuit.addGate(Gate.cx, 1, 0).run();
 console.log(circuit.stateToString());
 ```
-The call to the factor function `createCircuit` is just a convienence to create
+The call to the factory function `createCircuit` is just a convienence to create
 a new Circuit with for two qubits.
 The Circuit constructor will use this value
 to create the gates array with two empty members which are both arrays.
 A Circuit also has a state which is also an array and it has a transform array.

 The state array holds the state of the qubits.
-The transform array holds the transformations
+The transform array holds the transformations.
 When we call:
 ```js
 addGate(Gate.h, 0, 0);